isomerpages/moe-yuhuasec/_our-ccas/Physical Sports/Football.md

 ### Background

-The Yuhua Football Team was formed in 2019.
-The boys put their heart and soul into their training sessions right from the start and quickly developed a strong sense of camaraderie.
-Their team spirit shines on and off the field and the team looks forward to reaching greater heights in the future.
+Formed in 2019, the Yuhua Football Team has developed a strong sense of camaraderie and team spirit.
+In addition to their participation in the ‘B’ and ‘C’ Division National School Games, friendly games are organised regularly to maintain students’ engagement.

+Our team of teachers and coaches is committed to support the students in their passion for football in alignment with the development of their character and sportsmanship.

 ### Our Team

 **Teachers:**

-OIC: Ms Bo Yiting
+Ms Bo Yiting (OIC)

-2IC: Ms Noorul Fathima
+Mr Muhammad Shukri Shuhaimi (2IC)

-Mr Alvin Ng
+Mr Tam Alan

+Mr Liew Shang Zhi

 Mr Shukri Shuhaimi

 **Student Leaders:**